 Section 1: The Mandans

-Around 1500 A.D., perhaps a little earlier, some Mandans (they called themselves Nu’eta) built a village on the banks of the Missouri River about 30 miles south of Mandan.
+Around 1450 A.D., perhaps a little later, some Mandans (they called themselves Nu’eta) built a village on the banks of the Missouri River about 30 miles south of Mandan.
 It was one of a network of Mandan villages along the Missouri River.
 The Mandans lived at Huff Village for a short time, perhaps 20 years.
 However, when they came to this place, they built a very well organized city where about 1,000 people lived.

 Life in the village revolved around gardening and hunting.
 A couple of times a year, the entire village went out to hunt bison.
 Men did most of the hunting, while women dried the meat, tanned the hides, and prepared other parts of the bison for many different uses.
 Near the village, women raised corn, beans, squash, and a few other vegetables in gardens.

 The Nu’eta organized their village life by the seasons.
 In the spring, as river ice began to move and waterfowl flew northward, the men played the hoop and stick game which brought good luck in hunting bison.

 When the women of the Goose Society saw the signs of spring, they performed the Corn Dance.
 Each woman held an ear of corn and danced while men played musical instruments.
 The ceremony honored the “Woman Who Never Dies,” a Mandan sacred spirit who encouraged plants to grow in the spring.
 Following the ceremony, women prepared and planted their gardens.
 Though planting was hard work, the women sang songs to make the work easier and to encourage the plants to grow well.

 Spring was also the time for gathering wood.
 Drift wood floated down the river at flood stage.
 Men and boys swam out to retrieve floating wood.
 They dragged logs to shore to dry for firewood.